AdobeDocs/commerce-operations.en/help/configuration/cli/configure-cron-jobs.md

 To create the Commerce crontab:

 1. Log in as, or switch to, the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
-1. Change to your Magento installation directory.
+1. Change to your Commerce installation directory.
 1. Enter the following command:

    ```bash
    bin/magento cron:install [--force]
    ```

-Use `--force` to rewrite an existing Magento crontab.
+Use `--force` to rewrite an existing crontab.

 >[!INFO]
 >
 >- `magento cron:install` does not rewrite an existing crontab inside `#~ MAGENTO START` and `#~ MAGENTO END` comments in your crontab.
->- `magento cron:install --force` has no effect on any cron jobs outside the Magento comments.
+>- `magento cron:install --force` has no effect on any cron jobs outside the Commerce comments.

 To view the crontab, enter the following command as the file system owner: